oasysai/oasysdb/readme.md

 The `embedding` field is a list of floating-point numbers with the dimension specified by the `OASYSDB_DIMENSION` environment variable.

-The `data` field is an object that can be used to store additional information about the key-value pair.
+The `data` field is an object that can be used to store additional information about the embedding.
+For example, texts and their sources.
 Currently, this only support string keys and values.
 This field is optional but highly recommended.
 Otherwise, querying the index will only return empty objects.

 ### Build the index